 Madison real estate is some of the most expensive in Mississippi, although Madison house values don't compare to the most expensive real estate in the U.S.

 Madison is a decidedly white-collar city, with fully 92.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Madison is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Madison who work in management occupations (14.95%), sales jobs (13.99%), and healthcare (12.97%).

 Also of interest is that Madison has more people living here who work in computers and math than 95% of the places in the US.

 Madison is a somewhat ethnically-diverse city.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Madison include English, Irish, German, European, and Scots-Irish.